 You understand internal policies and procedures and demonstrate sound judgement when faced with challenging behaviors.

 You can verbally and physically explain, demonstrate, and coach concepts related to the prevention and management of challenging behaviors.

 You communicate clearly with groups and individuals, addressing challenges and questions in a positive manner.

 Step 4: Deliver

 The Deliver phase is composed of two parts.

-Part One: Your CPI Instructor Certification Program (ICP).
+Part 1: Your CPI Instructor Certification Program (ICP)

-During Design, the training cadence, target audience, and training logistics were established to allow your Certified Instructors to focus on delivering training.
-CPI rounds-out the Deliver phase by setting up preparation and debriefing sessions with your Certified Instructors; supporting them on their journey as they build comfort and confidence as CPI Certified Instructors.
+CPI rounds out your Deliver phase by setting up preparation and debriefing sessions with your Certified Instructors; supporting them on their journey as they build confidence as your organization’s Certified Instructor.

 “After implementing CPI training, I have more staff sharing their experiences about being able to verbally de-escalate more effectively.”

-As your school or district allocates dollars for professional development and the upcoming school year, consider investing in CPI training and resources to help fulfill your behavior management and staff development goals.
-Learn more about the diverse training programs we offer for education professionals here.
+As your school or district allocates dollars for professional development, consider investing in CPI training to help fulfill your staff development goals.
+Learn more about training options available for education professionals here.